spa5k/nextjs_approuter_electron/README.md

 # NextJS App Router with Electron, SSR, Server Components, etc.

+> [!CAUTION]
-> [!IMPORTANT] > **This repository is no longer maintained** due to ethical concerns regarding Vercel's leadership.
+> **This repository is no longer maintained** due to ethical concerns regarding Vercel's leadership.
 Users are advised to migrate to TanStack Start for continued support and development.
 A migration guide will be provided in the near future.

 ![nextjsimage](https://raw.githubusercontent.com/spa5k/nextjs_approuter_electron/main/public/nextjs_electron.png)